railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 Control of invoicing
 --------------------

-To control supplier invoicing, Open ERP provides three systems as standard, which can differ order by order:
+To control supplier invoicing, OpenERP provides three systems as standard, which can differ order by order:

 * Invoicing based on quantities ordered,